MicrosoftDocs/xamarin-docs/docs/ios/tvos/internals/frameworks.md

 ---
-title: "Supported and Unsupported Frameworks" ms.prod: xamarin ms.assetid: 28EF1337-3D0E-47AB-8A13-1B333A964FB6
+title: "Supported and Unsupported Frameworks in tvOS"
-ms.technology: xamarin-ios
+description: "In order to help clarify the features available to tvOS applications, this document provides two lists of Apple frameworks: those supported by tvOS, and those not supported by tvOS." ms.prod: xamarin ms.assetid: 28EF1337-3D0E-47AB-8A13-1B333A964FB6 ms.technology: xamarin-ios